systemd/systemd/docs/FILE_DESCRIPTOR_STORE.md

 generally problematic.
-It also collides with the systemd service manager's general principle of guaranteeing a pristine execution environment, a pristine security context, and a pristine resource management context for freshly started services, without uncontrolled "left-overs" from previous runs.
+It also collides with the systemd service manager's general principle of guaranteeing a pristine execution environment, a pristine security context, and a pristine resource management context for freshly started services, without uncontrolled "leftovers" from previous runs.
 For
-example: leaving processes from previous runs generally negatively affects lifecycle management (i.e. `KillMode=none` must be set), which disables large parts of the service managers state tracking, resource management (as resource counters cannot start at zero during service activation anymore, since the old processes remaining skew them), security policies (as processes with possibly out-of-date security policies – SElinux, AppArmor, any LSM, seccomp, BPF — in effect remain), and similar.
+example: leaving processes from previous runs generally negatively affects life-cycle management (i.e. `KillMode=none` must be set), which disables large parts of the service managers state tracking, resource management (as resource counters cannot start at zero during service activation anymore, since the old processes remaining skew them), security policies (as processes with possibly out-of-date security policies – SElinux, AppArmor, any LSM, seccomp, BPF — in effect remain), and similar.

-# File Descriptor Store Lifecycle
+# File Descriptor Store Life-cycle

 By default any file descriptor stored in the fdstore for which a `POLLHUP` or `POLLERR` is seen is automatically closed and removed from the fdstore.
-This behaviour can be turned off, by setting the `FDPOLL=0` field when uploading the fd via `sd_notify_with_fds()`.
+This behavior can be turned off, by setting the `FDPOLL=0` field when uploading the fd via `sd_notify_with_fds()`.

 The fdstore is automatically closed whenever the service is fully deactivated